 According to Gillette, 72 percent of the American men who shave, do so with a blade and razor.
 28 percent use an electric shaver.
 The organization Superbrands assesses that world wide 85% of all shavers prefer to wet shave.

 When you wake up in the morning you have less body fluids, so it is a good idea to avoid shaving right after waking up.
 Shaving dry skin can lead to skin irritation.

 Men's facial hair on average grows around 15 cm, or 6 inches, in a year.

 Apr.
 7% of the world's men do not shave due to religious convictions.

 The straight razor has been used in one form or another for centuries.
 Today the term normally refers to a single blade that will fold into an attached handle.

 The safety razor encases most of the blade in some type of "housing" so only a very small part of it is exposed.
 The original safety razor uses a single blade, but today's mass market products with multiblade cartridges are also a form of safety razor.

-The electrical razor today uses either an oscillating or rotating blade to cut off the hair.
+The electrical razor today uses either an oscillating or a rotating blade to cut off the hair.
 It is generally considered a convenient way of shaving - although not as effective as a wet shave.